JohanDotse/Bitcoin-Hold/readme.md

 # Bitcoin Hold
 Buy Bitcoin for approximately 1100 SEK (100 USD) per month and hold it until the year 2043.
 Then start paying out monthly as a pension fund.

-## Project Data
+## Project Length
-End in: 18 years 0 months
+Ends in 18 years qnd 0 months.
+Started i in January 2025.
-Start: January 2025

 ## Transaction Dataset
 Id, Date, Buy, Saldo, Change, BTC